barn53/CoinThing/docs/index.md

 ## What's New

-### Version 1.6 is out!
+### Version 1.7 is out!
-- Extended number formats and currency symbol position
+- Second curreny can be shown as value, market cap. or volume
+- More stable behavior when coingecko API fails

 -------